 Hole number seven is a long, uphill par-4 (448 yards / gold tees).
 One immense greenside bunker on the left protects a large green that produces a hefty number of 3-putts.

 The eighth hole is shortish dogleg par-5 (502 yards / gold tees), with fairway bunkers on the right side.
 The fairway narrows for the second shot, and the green is small and tricky.
-Not as easy as it appears.
+Definitely not a candidate for an albatross, but also not as easy as it appears.

 The finale to the front side is a 408 yard (gold tees) par-4.
 The 9th fairway is wide, but after the drive, water runs the entire right side up to and just past the green.
 Once again, a front left greenside bunker awaits approach shots that lack the distance to fly onto the green.